Managing Cold Sores Before Your Dental Visit in West Ryde

 - Hormonal changes

-Obviously, a critical strategy in avoiding cold sore outbreaks is to avoid triggers or know how to limit them.
+A critical strategy in avoiding cold sore outbreaks is to identify or limit triggers.

 Treating cold sores before they erupt